 It’s a fact that most of yoga practitioners embrace a plant-based diet (1, 2) while vegans tend to meditate and exercise more and practice yoga.
-What are the links between the vegan diet, meditation and yoga and how do they relate to each other?
-Will keep it simple.
+What are the links between the vegan diet, meditation, and yoga and how do they relate to each other?

 Veganism is the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.
 A follower of the diet or the philosophy is known as a vegan.
 (3)